-Fast on its way to becoming one of the more talked about back to school trends of 2020: the private teacher.
-But when it comes to finding the teacher that is right for your family — or your circle of families if designing a “learning pod” structure (groups of as many as 10 students) — it’s important to make sure you’ve checked your list, twice.
+When it comes to finding a teacher that is right for your family — or your circle of families if designing a “learning pod” structure (groups of as many as 10 students) — it’s important to make sure you’ve checked your list, twice.

 These should include, but are not limited to: